How to fix iPhone Force Restart not working – easy guide (Updated)

 A force restart requires specific button combinations to be pressed simultaneously.
 If the correct sequence is not followed, you may find your iPhone force restart not working.

-How to fix the common reasons why iPhone Force Restart not working?
+How to fix the common reasons why iPhone force restart not working?

 1. Unresponsive Buttons

 If your iPhone’s physical buttons are not responding enable the ‘AssistiveTouch’ feature in your iPhone’s accessibility settings.
 This virtual button can substitute for physical button functions.
-However, if the issue still persists even after using this feature consider visiting an Apple Store or authorized service center to seek professional help for the repair of physical buttons.

 2. Software Glitches